- Leeds—Grenville—Thousand Islands and Rideau Lakes

 Lorraine Rekmans has been an advocate for environmental and social justice issues through her work with both media and non-governmental organizations.
 With a background in journalism, Lorraine has extensive experience in policy development, government, industry, public affairs and Indigenous communities.
 She is the former Executive Director of the National Aboriginal Forestry Association and has spent the majority of her career in the not-for-profit sector.

 Lorraine was instrumental in a number of natural resource development initiatives in Northern Ontario before settling in Eastern Ontario in 2001.
 She was involved in setting up local forestry enterprises and in developing the first Aboriginal-owned forestry marketing co-operative in Canada.
 She has supported and advocated for sustainable use of natural resources through organizing, research, writing, advocacy and regional and national conferences.

-Lorraine is the recipient of The Rosalie Bertell Award for outstanding service in the field of environmental health, from the International Institute of Concern for Public Health.
+Lorraine is the recipient of The Rosalie Bertell Award from the International Institute of Concern for Public Health, which is awarded for outstanding service in the field of environmental health.

 Lorraine is currently the Indigenous Affairs Critic in the Green Party Shadow Cabinet, and was a two time federal candidate for the Green Party in Algoma–Manitoulin—Kapuskasing.
 She divides her time between her duties in Ottawa, her work at her family business in Kemptville, and her work serving as Chair for the Grenville Centre for Social Studies.

 Lorraine is dedicated to balancing her roles as advocate, mother, wife and grandmother.
 Lorraine is of Algonquin descent.